Locals Know Best: San Antonio, Texas

 Before the Declaration of Independence was written and signed in 1776, there was San Antonio.
-Established in 1718 by the Spanish, it celebrates its 300th anniversary this year.
-And this Texas city, which clocks in as the seventh largest in the United States, has a whole lot to celebrate.
+Established in 1718 by the Spanish, it celebrates its 300th anniversary this year (2018).
+And this Texas city, which clocks in as the seventh largest (still true in 2021) in the United States, has a whole lot to celebrate.
 Institutions along Broadway Cultural Corridor, a two-mile stretch north of downtown, have invested over $500 million in refurbishments and upgrades over the past five years.
 Among them is the Witte Museum, which encompasses ten acres along the river and focuses equally on nature, science and culture, all with a Texas slant.
 A multi-million refurbishment that transformed a total of 174,000 square feet was completed in 2017.
-It’s all happened under the watch of Marise McDermott, the Witte’s president and CEO for 14 years.
+It’s all happened under the watch of Marise McDermott, the Witte’s president and CEO for 17 years.

 A culture journalist from New York turned culture executive in the Lone Star State—“Once you marry a Texan, you live in Texas,” she notes—she’s called San Antonio her home since 1986, with a six-year break in the middle.
 She appreciates its “slower pace” and cherishes the eleven oak trees in her yard.
 We checked in with her to get the lowdown on the changing landscape of one of America’s oldest cities.